 Tom Weiskopf and Jay Morrish established the Lewis & Clark course at the Country Club of St Albans in 1992 and it’s one of two highly rated 18-hole layouts to be found at the best 36-hole facility in Missouri.
+The other course, named Tavern Creek, is a Michael Hurdzan and Dana Fry co-design which appeared five years after its older sibling debuted.

 St. Albans sits in a beautiful landscape of forested rolling hills on the bluffs overlooking the Missouri River just outside St. Louis.
 It’s a residential club with two courses on site, the older, longer, and more challenging of which is the Lewis & Clark, a 1990s Weiskopf & Morrish effort.
 Despite the substantial elevation change on the property, the course mostly sits in the valleys surrounding Tavern Creek and its tributaries (which is a bit confusing when looking at the routing of the two courses; the other course, after all, is named Tavern Creek).
 This lack of variety in the terrain is somewhat disappointing, but the logistical challenges of building a golf course into the Missouri hills full of clay soils certainly make it understandable.